 Empty Grid Text

-Here you can change the text which is shown when the grid has no records to display.
+Here you can change the text that is shown when the grid has no records to display.

-Column summaries are used to run calculations on all the rows in the column.
-Results will display as a summary at the bottom of the grid columns.
+Column summaries are a valuable tool for performing calculations on all the rows in a column.
+The results of these calculations are then displayed as a summary at the bottom of the grid columns.

 To add column summaries click the “Add Summary” button.
 Then add a title for your summary and select the summary type.
 By default the title is “Total” and any label you add will be placed in a left column if available.

-Pagination determines how many records are displayed at one time on your grid.
-If the total number of records exceeds the number set here, then a pagination control menu will be added to the grid to navigate to additional pages, displaying more records.
+Pagination controls the number of records displayed on your grid at one time.
+If the total number of records exceeds the set limit, a pagination control menu will be added to the grid, allowing users to navigate to additional pages and view more records.

-Let the user change the amount: once the page has loaded the user will be able to select how many records they will view per page.
+Let the user change the amount: Once the live app page has loaded, the user will be able to select how many records they will view per page.
 They can choose between 10, 25, 50, 100, 500 or 1000.

 Here's an example of a grid displaying pagination links in the top right:

-Filter options allow you to customize how your user can filter the records in the Live App.
-Here you can disable filters for the user, allow users to add their own filters or add a predefined filter menu.
+Filter options provide you with the flexibility to customize how your users can filter the records in the Live App.
+In this section, you have the ability to disable filters for the user, allow users to add their own filters, or incorporate a predefined filter menu.

-This will display as an "add filters" link above the grid:
+This option will display as an "Add filters" link above the grid:

-The grid will update as soon as a filter is added to the Live App and multiple filters can be added as needed.
-You can also set here if the available fields to filter are limited to the grid columns or all of the grid fields.
+The grid will automatically update when a filter is added to the Live App, and you can add multiple filters as required.
+Additionally, you have the option to specify whether the available fields for filtering are limited to the grid columns or include all of the grid fields.

 Title & Description

-- Title: the text here will display as the main title above the grid view.
+Title: The text located here will display as the main title above the grid view.

 The Add Columns section defines which fields will show as columns on the grid.

-Here you can add or remove fields from the main table the grid is showing, as well as fields from connected tables.
-These fields can be clicked or dragged onto the grid view.
+In this section, you have the ability to add or remove fields from the primary table that the grid is displaying, as well as fields from connected tables.
+You can simply click or drag these fields onto the grid view to customize its content.

-Each individual field available to add to the grid is associated with a field in your table or a connected table.
+Each individual field that you can add to the grid is linked to a field in your table or a connected table.

-All the fields available to add as columns will be displayed in the view editor in the Fields, Connections or Actions sections.
+You will see all the fields that can be added as columns displayed in the view editor within the Fields, Connections, or Actions sections.

-The Fields section contains all fields from the primary table the view is displaying.
-Click on a field or drag it onto the grid preview to add it as a column:
+In the Fields section, you can find all the fields from the primary table that the view is displaying.
+Simply click on a field or drag it onto the grid preview to add it as a column.

-When the field is clicked, it will be added to the right of the grid as the last column by default.
+When the field is selected and not dragged and dropped, it will be added to the right of the grid as the last column by default.

-In the Add Columns section you can manage Action Links, which allow you to add additional link columns to your grid view.
-This is where you can add links to delete a record, edit a record, view more details about a record, link to another child page or trigger an action.
+Within the Add Columns section, you have the ability to manage Action Links, which enable you to include additional link columns in your grid view.
+This is where you can incorporate links to remove a record, modify a record, access more details about a record, link to another related page, or activate an action.

-- Edit record: this will create a new child page with a form to edit the record.
-Clicking on the link will go to that page to edit the record.
+Edit record: This action will generate a new child page featuring a form to modify the record.
+By clicking on the link, users will be directed to this page to make edits to the record.

-- View record details: this will create a new child page that displays all further details for the record.
+View record details: This will create a new child page that displays all further details for the record.
 Clicking on the link will go to that page to view those details.
-This is useful if a table has too many fields to fit in a grid since you can pick a few to show in the grid and then show more details on the linking page.

-- Delete record: this will add a link to delete a record.
-When the user clicks on the link they will be asked to confirm the delete.
-Clicking yes will then remove the record from the grid and delete it from the table.
+Delete record: This adds a delete link that when clicked, users will be prompted to confirm deletion.
+Selecting yes will remove the record from the grid and delete the record from the table.